 Couples want to see the work you’ve done in your new city.
 As soon as you start getting new content, immediately start sharing it with the world!

 There are many reasons why I decided to up and move my already successful business to Colorado.
 San Diego is such an amazing place to be a wedding photographer, and I was doing well for myself.
 Yet here I am, starting over in a new location!
 The answer is a personal one for me; my boyfriend at the time (now fiancé!!), was living in Denver.
-We were debating for awhile who would move where, and to be honest, I’m more of a mountain girl than a beach girl!
+We were debating for a while who would move where, and to be honest, I’m more of a mountain girl than a beach girl!
 I love to go hiking and camping on my days off, and the overall cost of living in Colorado is cheaper.
-So in the end, I decided to relocate my wedding photography business to a new state.
+So in the end, I decided to relocate my wedding photography business to a new state, and part of that process involved handling the necessary business registration paperwork.
 We are getting married now, so I guess it was a good move!
+I also want to share with you that if you want to expand your business abroad, you may as well need the help of a business registration adelaide professional to assist you.

 About 5 months before I made the move, I got online and started looking up Denver local wedding coordinators and venues.
 My thought process on this is that when a couple is planning a wedding, statistically they find a venue first, and then second may be either a photographer or a coordinator.
 We are usually ‘top of the chain’ when it comes to the order of booking vendors for a wedding.
 This means that if a coordinator is booked first, they could refer their couple to me before they did their own internet research.
 The goal here is to get in good with local coordinators!